 People assume brands sitting at the top of Google are bigger and better than the rest.
 Simple as that.
 The same thing goes for brands to pay to be seen on Facebook and other social networks.
 Building a strong online presence not only make you more visible, it makes you perceptively more trustworthy and authoritative.

 So be strategic about your approach to search engine optimisation and paid advertising.
-Aim for the top spots wherever possible and supplement your lower rankings with AdWords ads.
+Aim for the top spots wherever possible and supplement your lower rankings with Google Ads.

-You can boost your efforts further by using seller ratings in AdWords to show customer reviews on your ads.
+You can boost your efforts further by using seller ratings in Google Ads to show customer reviews on your ads.
 To do this you’ll want to collect as many positive reviews on Google and third-party sites like Trustpilot – all of which spreads your online presence further.

 The same thing goes for Facebook and your other networks.
 Show reviews and rating where you can and be responsive.
 Show people you’re quick to engage and the halo effect will suggest you’re equally as responsive when it comes to customer services and other important areas.